neuvector/docs/user/pages/05.policy/13.usingcrd/docs.md

 + Second, this allows preemptive rules deployment prior to the applications coming online, which provides a proactive and effective security rules deployment workflow.
 + Third, this allows the policymode to change from an evaluation one (such as Discover or Monitor), to one that protects the final staging environment.

-These CRD rules within a yaml file can be imported into the Neuvector security platform through the use of Kubernetes CLI commands such as 'kubectl create –f crd.yaml'.
+These CRD rules within a yaml file can be imported into the NeuVector security platform through the use of Kubernetes CLI commands such as 'kubectl create –f crd.yaml'.
 This empowers the security team to tailor the security rules to be applied upon various containers residing in the Kubernetes environment.

 For example, a particular yaml file can be configured to enable the policymode to Discover or Monitor a particular container named nv.alpine.ns1 in a staging cluster environment.
 Moreover, you can limit ssh access for a configured target container nv.alpine.ns1. to another container nv.redhat.ns2.

-Once all the necessary tests and evaluations of such security rules are deemed correct, then you can migrate this to a production cluster environment simultaneous to the application deployments by using the Neuvector policy migration feature, which will be discussed later in this section.
+Once all the necessary tests and evaluations of such security rules are deemed correct, then you can migrate this to a production cluster environment simultaneous to the application deployments by using the NeuVector policy migration feature, which will be discussed later in this section.

 <strong>Examples of CRD configurations that perform these functions</strong>